Andrew Vaughn Player Props: White Sox vs. Brewers

 Andrew Vaughn At The Plate

-- In 14.0% of his games this season, he has hit a long ball, and 3.4% of his trips to the dish.
+- In 13.9% of his games this season, he has homered, and 3.3% of his trips to the plate.

-- Vaughn has driven home a run in 41 games this season (38.3%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on five occasions..
+- In 41 games this season (38.0%), Vaughn has picked up an RBI, and in 15 of those games (13.9%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.